brunomeira/google_simple_api/README.md

 ## How to Use

-To use the gem you will need to first create a project on [https://console.developers.google.com](https://console.developers.google.com), allow access to the required apis under and create a new Client ID.
+To use the gem you will need to firstly create a project on [https://console.developers.google.com](https://console.developers.google.com), then allow access to the required apis and for last create a new Client ID.

 After completed the pre-setting process, you can go back to your app and work on the following steps:

 #### First time use
 1. Create a *g_simple_api.rb* in /initializers